gvwilson/thirdbit/_posts/2021/2021-01-23-but-can-she-type.md

 Somewhere out there,
 communicating and inspiring is considered just as valuable as filling in another square millimeter in the great coloring book we live in.
-Somewhere out there---but not here.
+Somewhere out there—but not here.

 <div align="center">
 <img src="{{ '/files/2021/twilight-zone.jpg' | relative_url }}" alt="Twilight Zone logo" />